 The Basic Needs of Music workshops, held at five locations and directed at underserved youth, were supported by one of the first Bright Idea Fund grants awarded by the Community Foundation.
-The grant of $13,500 will pay workshop expenses over three years and pay for tickets to the concerts being studied for young people who otherwise probably would not have an opportunity to attend.
+The grant of $13,500 will pay workshop expenses over three years.

 Workshops were presented at the Boys and Girls Clubs in Appleton, Wilson Middle School in Appleton, the Kaleidoscope Academy charter school in Appleton and YouthGo in Neenah, according to newVoices Executive Director Jason Henderson.